nickrobison/nickrobison-www/tmpl/blog/2012-12-24-jesus-christ-hope.md

 > Bring me your peace and my wounds, they will heal
 >
-> - 'The Voice' | Eimear Quinn
+> &#8211; &#8216;The Voice&#8217; | Eimear Quinn

 We stand in tension with the past, we cannot undo the pain, we cannot unlearn what we know, and we cannot expect new life when standing squarely in the traditions and mindsets that brought us here in the first place.
-Humanity does not have the answer to the world's ils, we've tried and nothing seems to work.
+Humanity does not have the answer to the world&#8217;s ils, we&#8217;ve tried and nothing seems to work.
 Man will never be at peace, there is too much resistance.

 >
 >
 > In the world you will have tribulation.
 But take heart; I have overcome the world.
 >
-> - John 16:33b (ESV)
+> &#8211; John 16:33b (ESV)